marshallwp/SecretManagement.Warden/README.md

 * `$HOME\Documents\PowerShell\Modules\SecretManagement.Warden` (Windows)
 * `$HOME/.local/share/powershell/Modules/SecretManagement.Warden` (Linux or Mac)

+## Register The Secret Vault
 Then Register the vault with SecretManagement as usual, e.g. `Register-SecretVault -Name "warden" -ModuleName "SecretManagement.Warden"`

-### Optional Settings
+### Specifying Optional Settings
 If you wish to use any non-default configurations, put them in a hashtable and pass that to `Register-SecretVault` with the `-VaultParameters` parameter.
+Optionally, you can set it as the default vault by also providing the `-DefaultVault` parameter, though this is assumed if you've never registered another vault.

+#### Registration Vault Parameters
+When registering the vault you can include a HashTable of vault parameters to configure client behavior.
+These are passed to implementing functions as `$AdditionalParameters`.

 Example:
 ```pwsh